Missouri Fuzzy Bean

 Cultivation: The preference is partial sun, moist to mesic conditions, and soil containing sand, loam, silt, or gravelly soil.
 The root system can fix nitrogen in the soil.

-Range & Habitat: This wildflower is occasional throughout Illinois (see Distribution Map); this map does not differentiate between var. missouriensis and the typical variety, Strophostyles helvula helvula (Trailing Fuzzy Bean).
+Range & Habitat: This native wildflower is occasional throughout Illinois (see Distribution Map); the map does not differentiate between var. missouriensis and the typical variety, Strophostyles helvula helvula (Trailing Fuzzy Bean).
 Missouri Fuzzy Bean is less common than the typical variety and it is found primarily in counties along the Mississippi River.
 Habitats of both varieties include open woodlands (including sandy and rocky woodlands), thickets and sandy thickets, riverbanks, sand bars and gravel bars along rivers, abandoned fields, and areas along railroads.
 Habitats with some history of disturbance are preferred.

 Faunal Associations: The flowers are cross-pollinated by bees, especially Large Leaf-Cutting bees (Megachile spp.) and bumblebees.
 One bee species, Megachile integra, is a specialist pollinator (oligolege) of Strophostyles spp.
 (Fuzzy Beans).
 Both nectar and pollen are available as floral rewards.
 Missouri Fuzzy Bean also has extra-floral nectaries, which attract primarily wasps, flies, ants, and small Halictid bees.
 The extra-floral nectaries may prevent nectar thieves (e.g., ants) from stealing nectar from the flowers, or they may attract insects (e.g., ants & wasps) that help to protect the plant from insects that feed on the foliage.
 Insect feeders of the foliage include the caterpillars of Thorybes bathyllus (Southern Cloudywing), Epargyreus clarus (Silver-Spotted Skipper), and Urbanus proteus (Long-Tailed Skipper).
 The leaf beetles Cerotoma trifurcata and Sumitrosis ancoroides also feed on the foliage.
 The seeds are eaten by such birds as the Wild Turkey, Bobwhite, and Mourning Dove, while the foliage is readily consumed by cattle, deer, and probably other mammalian herbivores.